telerik/winforms-sdk/GridView/CustomValuesInGridViewComboBoxColumn/description.md

     </tr>
     <tr>
         <td>Product</td>
-        <td>RadMap for WinForms</td>
+        <td>RadGridView for WinForms</td>
     </tr>
 </table>

 ## Description

-Custom implementation demonstrating one can add a free value or use a value from the popup when using GridViewComBoxColumn.
+Custom implementation demonstrating how one can add a free value or use a value from the popup when using GridViewComBoxColumn.